+Emergency Preparedness Agency.
 The Emergency Preparedness Agency shall be responsible for the development and maintenance of plans and programs that may be needed in response to an emergency caused by an enemy attack or any natural or manmade disaster, subject to the approval, direction and control of the State Emergency Preparedness Director.
 In an emergency situation, the First Selectman is in full charge of all Town personnel and equipment and the Director of Emergency Preparedness or one of his designees shall act as his advisor and Chief of Staff in directing the Town’s emergency response activities.

+Economic Development Commission.
 The Economic Development Commission shall conduct research into the economic conditions and trends in the Town, make recommendations to appropriate officials and agencies of the Town regarding action to improve the Town’s economic condition and development, shall seek to coordinate the activities of and cooperate with unofficial bodies and organizations to promote such economic development and may advertise and may prepare, print and distribute books, charts and pamphlets which will further its official purposes.
 The Commission shall periodically update the Town Economic Development Plan.

-SECTION 7.04 CONDITIONS OF SERVICE
+SECTION 6.4 CONDITIONS OF SERVICE

-The following are terms and considerations for service as an appointed official or as members or alternates on an appointed board:
+Requirements.
+The following are the requirement for service as an Appointed Official or Appointed Board members or alternate members:

+Succession Clause.
 All members shall serve until their successors have been appointed and have qualified or until the board is disbanded.

+Reimbursement for Necessary Expenses.
 All members of such boards shall serve without compensation except for the reimbursement of necessary expenses from an appropriation provided for the same.

+Vacancies.
 Vacancies shall be filled by the Board of Selectmen.
+As set forth in Sec.
+6.2, above.

-Limits on majority party representation on appointed boards shall be in accordance with Section 3.06 of this Charter.
+Applicability of Limitations on Majority Party Representation.
+Limits on majority party representation on appointed boards shall be in accordance with Sec.
+2.9, above.

-Any appointed official or member, other than an alternate member, of an appointed board may be removed for cause by the Board of Selectmen.
-No removal shall be made until the member has received a written statement as to reasons for removal.
-Within fifteen days of such notification, the member shall have an opportunity for a public hearing before the Board of Selectmen as to why the removal should take place.
-Any person proposed to be removed may be represented by counsel.
+Removal from Office.
+Members shall be removed in accordance with Sec.
+2.8.D, above.
 Action of the Board of Selectmen in the removal of a member from an appointed board shall be final.
-Any vacancy shall be filled pursuant to this Charter.

-SECTION 7.05 TOWN ATTORNEY
+SECTION 6.5 TOWN ATTORNEY

+Appointment and Removal.
 The Board of Selectmen shall appoint, and may remove, a Town Attorney who shall be an attorney admitted to practice law in the State of Connecticut.
-Except as otherwise directed by the First Selectman, the Town Attorney may appear for and protect the rights of the Town in any action, suit or procedure brought by or against it or any of its departments or boards.
+Except as otherwise directed by the First Selectman, the Town Attorney may appear for and protect the rights of the Town in any action, suit or rocedure brought by or against it or any of its departments or boards.

+Functions and Duties.
 The Town Attorney shall be the legal advisor to the Board of Selectmen, First Selectman and such other boards and officials as the Board of Selectmen shall determine.

+Written Request of First Selectman.
 Upon the written request of the First Selectman, the Town Attorney shall:

-Furnish a written opinion on any question of law involving the respective powers, duties and responsibilities of any Town office or board.
+Furnish a written opinion on any question of law involving the respective powers, duties and responsibilities of any Elected Official, Appointed Official, Department or Board.

 Prepare or review forms of contracts or other instruments to which the Town is a party or in which it may have an interest.

+Appeal and Settlement Authority.
 With the approval of the Board of Selectmen, the Town Attorney shall have the power to appeal from orders, decisions, and judgments, and to settle any claims by or against the Town.